Vile Attack on Pride Flags at Forest Gate Station

-Police were called early in the morning of Sunday, 23 June after a large painted Pride flag on the pavement outside Forest Gate Railway Station, in Woodgrange Road, E7, had been vandalised.
+Police were called early on Sunday, 23 June after a giant Pride flag outside Forest Gate Railway Station, Woodgrange Road, E7, was daubed with red paint.
+The hateful vandalism didn’t stop there.

-No arrests have been made and enquiries continue.
+No arrests have been made yet, and enquiries remain ongoing.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.